-Default Rubric Exceeds Standard The school has met standard for at least 3 consecutive years.
-Meets Standard The school is not in default of any financial obligations, and did not experience any instances of default during the fiscal year.
+Default Rubric Exceeds Standard The school has met standard for at least 3 consecutive years, including the most recently completed school year.
+Meets Standard The school is not in default of any financial obligations and did not experience any instances of default during the fiscal year.
 Financial obligations include, but are not limited to, making payments to vendors and utility services on time, complying with all loan covenants, filing any reports required for maintenance of grants or philanthropic funds, meeting all tax obligations, and operating without financial judgements or property liens.
 Approaches Standard The school experienced one or more instances of minor default during the fiscal year (such as making late payments); however, the school is not currently in default of any financial obligations.
 Does Not Meet Standard School is currently in default of financial obligations.